-1. The current trigger levels recommended to schools by Lancashire County Council are either 10 working days and/or 4 periods of absence in any rolling 12 month period.
-(See section 8 for further details relating to part time employees).

-2. For the purpose of monitoring sickness absence on this form count only actual working days lost (excluding weekends/bank holidays).
+- 1. The current trigger levels are either 10 working days and/or 4 periods of sickness absence in any rolling 12 month period.
+(See Section 8 for further details relating to part-time employees) - 2.
+For the purpose of monitoring sickness absence on this form count only actual working days lost (excluding weekends/bank holidays).